iancenry/vans-hire/readme.md

 ### Nested Routes
 When talking about nested routes we are talking about:
   - Nested routes means nesting pieces of the url - /van/van-id-or-name
   - Prescence of a shared UI or parts of the page that need to remain on th epage when we transition from one route to a child route or nested route.
+The shared UI can be a navigation bar.
+    * Add nested UI image

+- To nest a route we need to change it from a self closing component to it having an opening and closing tag.
+- Use nested routes when you want to keep displaying some UI on the page, but also want to display more.
+A page changing a small or large portion.